CarlosFFilho/recruitment-register_system/README.md

     Tkinter

 ## How to execute this project?
+  1. Create a MySQL database locally or in the cloud, following the scheme previously explained.
+In this example, a MySQL database was created in the cloud via phpMyAdmin, which could also be controlled locally via MySQL workbench;

+  2. Make sure the connection credentials between API and Database are correct;

-  1. Open and run the "main.py" file in a python language IDE;
+  3. Open and run the "login_page.py" file in a python language IDE;

+  4. If you have registered, enter your login and password.
+Otherwise, click "I don't have a register";

-  2. Add candidate data to the registration page;
+  5. Add candidate data to the registration page;

-  3. Wait for processing until the confirmation page appears.
+  6. Wait for processing until the confirmation page appears.

 ## Author